Digital rhetoric: Recent scholarship (2015–present)

-Selber stated that a concept is rhetorical if it helps in analyzing how speakers use the circumstances of society and their message's medium to influence the opinions of others.
+AI scholarship

+In the 2020s, scholarship on digital rhetoric increasingly focused on artificial intelligence (AI) as both a communicative resource and as an object of rhetorical study.
+Scholars Zoltan P. Majdik and S. Scott Graham introduced the concept of a “rhetoric of/with AI,” situating AI within broader developments including computational rhetoric and digital humanities.

+AI scholarship in digital rhetoric is interdisciplinary and focuses on areas such as writing, authorship, and the relationship between human and machine-generated discourse.
+Annette Vee argues that while AI is changing writing practices, uncertainty and critical engagement remain central to writing pedagogy.
+Ethan Mollick characterizes human-AI interaction as a collaborative partnership in the production of texts.

+Critical AI scholarship has examined the limitations, biases, and power relations shaping digital environments.
+Kate Crawford, in Atlas of AI, analyzes the ethical and material dimensions of AI, while Safiya Umoja Noble, in Algorithms of Oppression, addresses how algorithmic systems reinforce gender and racial biases.
+Emily Bender and colleagues raise concerns about limitations of large language models including biased output, environmental costs and social impacts.
+Chaoran Wang and Zhaozhe Wang have also examined the need for critical AI literacy for second-language writers in transnational contexts.

+Recent initiatives such as the Sweetland Digital Rhetoric Collaborative (2023-2024), further integrate AI and writing pedagogy.
+These developments extend digital rhetoric to include ethics and structural considerations, highlighting how communication is shaped, influenced and interpreted in AI-mediated environments.
+It also demonstrates that digital rhetoric is evolving beyond its initial focus on hypertext and multimodality, toward a broader engagement with AI, institutional literacies, and global rhetorical traditions.

 Other definitions

 While most research represents a traditionally Western view of rhetoric, Arthur Smith of UCLA explains that the ancient rhetoric of many cultures, such as African rhetoric, existed independent of Western influence, and developed in ways that reflect the values and functions of those societies.
 Today, rhetoric encompasses all forms of discourse that serve any given purpose within specific contexts, while also being shaped by those contexts.

 Some scholars interpret this rhetorical discourse with greater focus on the digital aspect.
 University of Texas's Casey Boyle, Rutgers University-Camden's James Brown Jr., and University of Virginia's Steph Ceraso claim that "the digital" is no longer a single strategy that can be used to enhance traditional rhetoric, but an "ambient condition" that encompass all parts of life.
 As technology has become more ubiquitous, the lines between traditional and digital rhetoric have blurred.
 Technology and rhetoric can influence and transform each other.